Southern-Sun/dbtmon/README.md

 - Displays elapsed runtime and completed runtime in HH:MM:SS form

 ### dbt run
-![Screenshot of the output of `dbt run`.
+![Screenshot of the output of dbt run.
 Markup points out the inability to clearly see which models are running and for how long they have been running.](/assets/dbt_screenshot.png)

 ### dbtmon run:

-![Screenshot of the output of `dbtmon run`.
+![Screenshot of the output of dbtmon run.
 Markup points out the running jobs grouped and displayed in the terminal and the elapsed runtime clocks.](/assets/dbtmon_screenshot.png)